rancher/docs/content/rancher/v2.x/en/backups/back-up-rancher/_index.md

 Which means only the rancher admins, and local cluster’s cluster-owner can:

 * Install the Chart
-* See the navigation links for Backup and Restore CRDs (there is no overview page for this feature, after the chart is installed there’s a separate navigation link for its CRDs)
+* See the navigation links for Backup and Restore CRDs
 * Perform a backup or restore by creating a Backup CR and Restore CR respectively, list backups/restores performed so far